callisto-lang/docs/language/structures.md

 array LENGTH TYPE NAME
 ```

 For each member variable, it will define an offset constant for them.
-This is used for
+The format for
-accessing the elements later.
-The format for these constants is `struct.member`
+these constants is `struct.member`

 Example:
 ```